In this post, you’ll see the different methods to launch the local group policy editor and the steps to create a shortcut for it.

 Open the Start menu.

-Type gpedit.msc and you can see the local group policy editor in the search results.
+Type gpedit.msc, and you can see the local group policy editor in the search results.
 Hit it.

 Open C: > Windows > System32 folder.

-Find and double-click gpedit file.
+Find and double-click the gpedit file.

-Create a Local Group Policy Editor Shortcut
+How to Create a Local Group Policy Editor Shortcut

 Here, I’m creating a desktop shortcut.
 However, the steps are the same as creating a shortcut in File Explorer.

-Type gpedit.msc and then hit the Next button.
+Type gpedit.msc and hit the Next button.

 Click on the Finish button.